 - Fair Market Value of Common Stock.
-As our common stock has not historically been publicly traded in periods prior to our IPO, we have periodically estimated the fair market value of common stock.
-See "-Common and Preferred Stock Valuation Methodology" - Volatility.
-The expected volatility was based on the historical stock volatility of several comparable publicly traded companies over a period of time equal to the expected term of the options, as we do not have sufficient trading history to use the volatility of our own common stock. - Expected Term.
+The Company is traded on the Nasdaq Select Market.
+Fair value is determined by the stock price quoted on Nasdaq. - Volatility.
+The expected volatility was based on the historical stock volatility of several comparable publicly traded companies over a period of time equal to the expected term of the options, as we do not have sufficient trading history to use the volatility of our own common stock.

+- Expected Term.
 The expected term represents the period that our stock options are expected to be outstanding.
 We calculated the expected term using the simplified method based on the average of each option's vesting term and the contractual period during which the option can be exercised, which is typically 10 years following the grant date. - Risk-Free Interest Rate.
 The risk-free interest rate was based on the yields of U.S. Treasury securities with maturities commensurate with the expected term of the award. - Expected Dividend Yield.
 We have not paid dividends on our common stock nor do we expect to pay dividends in the foreseeable future.